aravinda-1402/aravinda-1402/README.md

-# 👋 Hey there, I’m Aravinda Jatavallabha!
+# 👋 Hey there, I’m Aravinda!

 ### Welcome to my data-driven domain! 📊